 The law covers children 16 years of age or younger.

-Children need to wear a child restraint until they’re 8 years old or 4 feet 9 inches tall.
-Read the guide on when can a child seat in the front seat in CA.
+Children must wear a child restraint until they’re 8 years old or 4 feet 9 inches tall.
+And they can move on to riding in the front seat once they pass the age of 8 and 13 years old or are up to 4 feet and 9 inches.
+Read more about this guide for more information as to when a child can sit in the front seat in California.

 Children need to ride in the back seat until they’re at least 8 years old.

-California law doesn’t require adults to wear safety belts in antique or vintage cars; manufacturers made them before the law required seat belts.
-However, children still need to ride in a safety seat in antique or vintage cars.
+California Car Seat Laws do not require adults to wear safety belts in antique or vintage cars; manufacturers made them before the law required seat belts.
+Despite this, children traveling with an antique or vintage car still need to ride in a proper car seat.

-What are the penalties for violating the new laws?
+What are the penalties for violating the new California Car Seat Laws?

 When does a child fit in an adult seat?